More UK Punjabis 'seek alcohol support'

 Sohan Sahota, of Bac-In said: "Average website hits are around 2,000 a month.
 We've had over 11,500 hits since the article."

+Read Tubsy's story about his struggle with alcohol (opens in Facebook Messenger), or visit BBC Asian Network on Facebook and click "Send Message".

-Jaz Rai, director of the First Step Foundation director, which works with UK Punjabis across England, said it had doubled the size of its weekly support group and was planning a women-only meeting to address the increased demand.
+Jaz Rai, director of the First Step Foundation, which works with UK Punjabis across England, said it had doubled the size of its weekly support group and was planning a women-only meeting to address the increased demand.

 The Shanti Project, which works to provide culturally appropriate services for the Punjabi community in Birmingham, has also seen an increase.

-Note: Correction: This story originally said a BBC survey had suggested 27% of UK Punjabis had a family member with a drinking problem.
-This has been amended to reflect the fact this figure relates only to British Sikhs.